niaz60/DiffAI/README.md

 ## How to comment or give some suggestions about the code/progress/result?
 1. Find the ___Issues___ button on this page and open it.
 2. Click the __New issue__ button and write something.
 It is like a post.
 We can discuss about the submitted issues here.
+I also provide a example of issue in the Issues channel.

 ## Progress sync
 :white_large_square: Reorganize the code for 1D XRD generation